Document Type : Research Paper I Open Access I Released under CC BY-NC 4.0 license

 1 MA of Motor Behavior, Department of Motor Behavior and Sport Management, Faculty of Sport Sciences, University of Isfahan, Isfahan, Iran

-2 Associate Professor, Department of Motor Behavior and Sport Management, Faculty of Sport Sciences, University of Isfahan, Isfahan, Iran
+2 Department of Motor Behavior and Sport Management, Faculty of Sport Sciences, University of Isfahan, Isfahan, Iran.

 Abstract

-Introduction: The aim of the present research was to determine the effect of task complexity on the bilateral transfer in older adults.
+Introduction: This research aimed to determine the effect of task complexity on bilateral transfer in older adults.

 Keywords